Creating a manual CSV report of your transactions

 Withdrawal: Taking crypto out of an exchange or wallet.

 Income: Receiving crypto as income.
-For example: being paid in crypto, receiving crypto as a promotion (e.g. referral bonuses), mining rewards, or gambling awards.
+For example: airdrops, being paid in crypto, receiving crypto as a promotion (e.g. referral bonuses), mining rewards, or gambling rewards.

 Spend: Spending crypto on goods or services.